 Moses speaks to the Israelites as if they were one man, so except where noted the words "you" and "your" here are singular.
 (See: Forms of You) Call to mind what Amalek did to you This is an idiom, and "Amalek" is a metonym for the Amelikite people.
 Alternate translation: "Remember what the Amalekites did to you" (See: Idiom and How to Translate Names and Metonymy) as you came out The word "you" here is plural.
-(See: Forms of You) ULT 17 Call to mind what Amalek did to you on the road as you came out of Egypt, UST 17 Continue to remember what the Amalek people group did to your ancestors when they were coming out of Egypt. how he met you on the road Alternate translation: "how they met you along the way" attacked those of you at the rear Alternate translation: "attacked those of your people who were in the back of the line" all who were feeble in your rear Alternate translation: "all the people who were weak in the back of the line" faint and weary These words have similar meanings and emphasize how tired the people were.
+(See: Forms of You) ULT 17 Remember what Amalek did to you on the road as you came out from Egypt, UST 17 Continue to remember what the Amalek people group did to your ancestors when they were coming out of Egypt. how he met you on the road Alternate translation: "how they met you along the way" attacked those of you at the rear Alternate translation: "attacked those of your people who were in the back of the line" all who were feeble in your rear Alternate translation: "all the people who were weak in the back of the line" faint and weary These words have similar meanings and emphasize how tired the people were.
 Alternate translation: "tired and exhausted" (See: Doublet) he did not honor God The full meaning of this statement can be made explicit.
-Alternate translation: "he was not afraid of God's punishment" or "he did not respect God" (See: Assumed Knowledge and Implicit Information) ULT 18 how he met you on the road and attacked those of you at the rear, all who {were} feeble in your rear, when you were faint and weary; he did not honor God.
+Alternate translation: "he was not afraid of God's punishment" or "he did not respect God" (See: Assumed Knowledge and Implicit Information) ULT 18 how he met you on the road and attacked you from behind, all the stragglers following you, and you {were} faint and weary; and he did not fear God.
 UST 18 They attacked your ancestors as they were traveling, when they were weak and exhausted.
-Those people were not afraid of God at all, so they attacked your ancestors from the rear and killed all those who were unable to walk as fast as the others. you must blot out the remembrance of Amalek from under heaven Alternate translation: "you must kill all of the Amalekites so that nobody will remember them anymore" ULT 19 Therefore, when Yahweh your God has given you rest from all your enemies round about, in the land that Yahweh your God is giving you to possess {as} an inheritance, you must not forget {that} you must blot out the remembrance of Amalek from under heaven.
+Those people were not afraid of God at all, so they attacked your ancestors from the rear and killed all those who were unable to walk as fast as the others. you must blot out the remembrance of Amalek from under heaven Alternate translation: "you must kill all of the Amalekites so that nobody will remember them anymore" ULT 19 And it will happen, when Yahweh your God has given to you rest from all your surrounding enemies, in the land that Yahweh your God is giving to you to possess {as} an inheritance, you shall wipe out the memory of Amalek from under the heavens; you shall not forget.
 UST 19 Therefore, when Yahweh our God has given you the land that he promised to give you, and when he has enabled you to rest from fighting all your enemies around you, kill all the Amalek people group, with the result that no one will remember them anymore.
 Do not forget to do this!
 Deuteronomy 26 Deuteronomy 26 General Notes Structure and formatting This chapter recalls the great events of Israel's history when Yahweh brought them out of Egypt.
 General Information: